 - Proceed with the click through.

-- NO contract shall be executed until an acceptable agreement has been negotiated between UCF and the other party/vendor, reviewed and approved by the UCF General Counsel’s Office, and a VRM assessment report is provided to the UCF unit and signed by UCF unit leadership.
+- NO contract shall be executed until an acceptable agreement has been negotiated between UCF and the other party/vendor, reviewed, and approved by the UCF General Counsel’s Office, and a VRM assessment report is provided to the UCF unit and signed by UCF unit leadership in the case of highly restricted data.

 If the data involved in your work on the software or hardware is not being stored, transmitted, processed, or accessed by the vendor you are purchasing from, it does not need to be submitted for VRM review.